 Safety Gait Belt – I used safety belts exactly like this with my patients for years.
 They are comfortable and extremely safe to use.

-Stair Treads – One of the easiest and least expensive things to do for your safety is to install stair treads on your indoor or outdoor steps.
+Stair Treads – One of the easiest and least expensive things to do to decrease the risk of falls is to install stair treads on your indoor or outdoor steps.